joomengine/jcb-documentation/057-Drag-and-Drop-Upload-functionality-in-JCB.md

 **Purpose:** Learn how to implement drag-and-drop file uploading with automated image cropping in JCB using UIkit and custom JavaScript/PHP integration.
 **Last Updated:** 2025

-This guide explains how to build a dynamic drag-and-drop file uploader within JCB’s component structure, including server-side Ajax handling, automated image cropping, and secure file storage.
+This guide explains how to build a dynamic drag-and-drop file uploader within JCB's component structure, including server-side Ajax handling, automated image cropping, and secure file storage.

 ---